Gabaldaar/gestion_airesdemiramar/README.md

 Forcing update to fix the keyboard closing issue on payment and expense add forms.

 Forcing another update to fix keyboard issue on Add/Edit payment and expense forms.

+Forcing a final, definitive fix for the keyboard closing issue on Add Payment and Add Expense forms.